2014 United States gubernatorial elections: Closest races

 Red denotes states won by Republicans.
 Blue denotes states won by Democrats.
 Grey denotes states won by Independents.

 Alabama

-Governor Robert Bentley ran for re-election.
+Governor Robert J. Bentley ran for re-election.
 Bentley was elected with 57.9% of the vote in 2010.

-Former Morgan County Commissioner Stacy Lee George challenged Bentley in the Republican primary, as did Bob Starkey, a retired software company executive.
+Former Morgan County commissioner Stacy Lee George challenged Bentley in the Republican primary, as did Bob Starkey, a retired software company executive.

-Former baseball player and businessman Kevin Bass and former U.S. Representative Parker Griffith pursued the Democratic nomination, which Griffith won.
+Former baseball player and businessman Kevin Bass and former U.S. representative Parker Griffith pursued the Democratic nomination, which Griffith won.

 Bentley won re-election to a second term.

 Alaska

 Governor Sean Parnell ran for another term.
 Attorney and 2010 Republican primary candidate Bill Walker at first ran in the Republican primary, but withdrew and instead ran as an independent.
 Governor Parnell was defeated by Independent Bill Walker.

 Former Mayor of Juneau Byron Mallott won the Democratic gubernatorial primary on August 19 with 80% of the vote.
 On September 2, Walker and Mallott merged their campaigns, with Walker, who ran for governor and Mallott, who ran for lieutenant governor.